waleedhammam/test_blog/posts/2018-06-23-community-survey-2018.md

 title: "Launching the 2018 Nim Community Survey"
 author: Dominik Picheta
 tags: nim, python
+description: "We are proud to announce the launch of the official.
+Your feedback will help the Nim project understand its strengths and weaknesses, and to determine development priorities for the future."
 ---

 We are proud to announce the launch of the official